mendersoftware/mender-docs/04.Artifacts/01.Building-Mender-image/02.Building-Debian-image/docs.md

 ./mender-conversion-tool.sh make_all --embedded <original_debian_image> --image <output_image_name> --mender <mender_binary_path> --artifact <name_of_the_artifact>  --demo-ip <ip_of_demo_server> --toolchain <path_to_toolchain>
 ```

 This command will generate an image compliant with Mender requirements.

-This script will install demo certificate.
-[Next chapter](../../image-configuration/debian-family-converted-image-configuration) provides hints on how to setup image conversion tool for production requirements.
+The above invocation will configure your image for use with the [Mender demo environment](../../../getting-started/create-a-test-environment).

+See [the next chapter](../../image-configuration/debian-family-converted-image-configuration) for details on configuring your images for [Hosted Mender](https://hosted.mender.io) or a [production installation](../../../administration/production-installation).